nikitalita/NuMicro-8051-prog/README.md

 written by Nikita Lita

 Usage:
-        [-h, --help:                       print this help]
+        -h, --help:                       print this help
-        [-u, --status:                     print the connected device info and configuration and exit If -c is specified, it will also write it to the specified config file.]
+        -u, --status:                     print the connected device info and configuration and exit
+                                            * If -c is also specified, it will also write the config to the specified config file.
-        [-r, --read=<filename>             read entire flash to file] [-w, --write=<filename>            write file to APROM/entire flash (if LDROM is disabled)] [-l, --ldrom=<filename>            write file to LDROM]
+        -r, --read=<filename>             read entire flash to file -w, --write=<filename>            write file to APROM/entire flash (if LDROM is disabled) -l, --ldrom=<filename>            write file to LDROM
+        -k, --lock                        lock the chip after writing -c, --config <filename>           write configuration bytes with the settings in the specified config.json file (optional, use with --write and/or --ldrom)
-        [-k, --lock                        lock the chip after writing] [-c, --config <filename>           use config file for writing (overrides -b and -k)] [-s, --silent                      silence all output except for errors]
+                                                * look at 'config-example.json' for the format -s, --silent                      silence all output except for errors
 Pinout:

                            40-pin header J8